selabhvl/dat250public/expassignments/expass4.md

 ![Class Diagram domain model](https://raw.githubusercontent.com/selabhvl/dat250public/master/expassignments/pictures/creditCard.svg)

 Questions:
-- Where is the database?
-Explain the used database and how/when it runs.
+- Explain the used database and how/when it runs.
-- Can you provide the SQL used to create the table **Customer** (Hint: **Hibernate** is used for the object-relational-mapping)?
+- Can you provide the SQL used to create the table **Customer**?
-- Find a way to inspect the database tables being created and attach a screenshot of the database schema to your report.
+- Find a way to inspect the database tables being created and create a database schema in your report.
 Do the created tables correspond to your initial thoughts regarding the exercise?

 Persist the objects shown in the following object diagram into your database in the class **_CreditCardsMain_** of the project.
 If you need more knowledge about persistence management (entityManager-operations persist(), find(), etc...), look into the lecture notes of [Lecture 9](https://hvl.instructure.com/courses/28936/pages/lecture-9-persistence-management-and-queries-monday?module_item_id=819339).